zesty-io/RFCs/text/rfc-0005-template-schema-files-blueprints-in-YAML.md

 ### How the YAML file is Used

-The file is read by javascript, and iterated through and executed against the instance-api.
+The file is read by JavaScript, and iterated through and executed against the instance-api.